Hmrinal/javaScript/README.md

 - Increased interactivity- You can create interfaces that react when the user hovers over them with a mouse or activates them via the keyboard.

 ### Limitations of JavaScript:

+- Client-side JavaScript does not allow the reading or writing of files.
+This has been kept for security reason.
+-